 \begin{remark} In the case when $S_{\tau}(\Si0^{(k)}, \Ai0^{(k)}) \in \calD_r$, the Jacobian matrix $\bfJ_{S_{\tau}}(\Si0^{(k)}, \Ai0^{(k)})$ has full rank, according to Theorem~\ref{th:tangent}.
 This is sufficient for validity of the condition of Theorem~\ref{th:equivalency} if $\bfW$ has full rank.
 In the case of a rank-deficient matrix $\bfW$, the condition of Theorem~\ref{th:equivalency} is discussed in Remark~\ref{rem:degenerate} with $\bfF = \bfJ_{S_{\tau}}(\Si0^{(k)}, \Ai0^{(k)})$. \end{remark}

-Thus, we constructed the modification \eqref{eq:iterGNfinal} of iterations \eqref{eq:iterGNA} in such a way to reduce their complexity to computational costs of computing the projections to $\calZ(\fullop(\Ai0)) = \calZ(\bfa)$ and calculating the matrices $\widehat \bfF_{\bfa}$ for different $\bfa$.
-A numerically robust algorithm for the calculation of the iteration step \eqref{eq:iterGNfinal} is given in Section~\ref{sec:ZofA}.
+Thus, we have constructed the version \eqref{eq:iterGNfinal} of the iteration step \eqref{eq:iterGNA} in such a way to reduce its complexity to the computational costs of computing the projections to $\calZ(\fullop(\Ai0)) = \calZ(\bfa)$ and calculating the matrices $\widehat \bfF_{\bfa}$ for different $\bfa$.
+A numerically robust algorithm for calculating the iteration step \eqref{eq:iterGNfinal} is given in Section~\ref{sec:ZofA}.
 The whole algorithm of the proposed MGN method is described in Algorithm~\ref{alg:gauss_newton_our}.